sentioxyz/docs/docs/Developer Guides/sdk-guide/write-test.md

   })
 ```

-It simply starts the processor and checks if there is any basic error that failed the processor declaration.&#x20;
+It simply starts the processor and checks if there is any basic error that failed the processor declaration.

 To check the logic of your handler function, we can use `testLog` , `testBlock`, `testTrace` , to send events to your processor.
 In the code we generated for your contract, there are also some test utils that help you generate mocked data.
 Below is a test example that mocks a transfer event, sends it to the processor, and verifies the result :